sergiosanchezs/todo-redux/README.md

+# Todo App

-Todo Project: You can load data from a default API.
+#### Todo Project: You can load data from a default API.
 Add, Remove or Mark the task as completed.

-Technology stack
+#### Technology stack

-React
+- React
-Redux
+- Redux
-TypeScript
+- TypeScript
-JavaScript
+- JavaScript